rishavnaskar/hitbeat/README.md

 ## What we learned
 We got to learn a lot in this project and are thankful to the organizers of the hackathon.
 Few memorable ones are -
-• Analyzing audio signals with MATLAB and Python and further hosting the same on Heroku
+• Analyzing audio signals using Python and further hosting the same on Heroku
 • Using AWS buckets to save large audio files
 • Working together patiently and respectfully as a team

 ## Whats next for
-We plan to not limit HitBeat to just beatboxing, but take this further to all other domains of music such as drums, guitar, vocals, etc. Along with that, we also plan to optimize our Deep Learning model further to get even faster and more accurate results.
+• We plan to not limit HitBeat to just beatboxing, but take this further to all other domains of music such as drums, guitar, vocals, etc. Along with that, we also plan to optimize our Deep Learning model further to get even faster and more accurate results.
+• We will be adding a Challenge Tab where Beat Boxers can challenge each other and will learn from each other.
+Further, this helps to strengthen our business model too.

 ## Built with
 • Flutter and Dart